 The boat ride started gently at a low speed, which the friendly staff told us was to minimize the impact of boat-generated waves to the mangrove forest.
 Ten or 15 minutes later, we exited the river heading out to the open sea, where the boat eventually gained speed.
 We passed by a fishing community and beautiful sights along the way.

 That’s Isla Walang Lang-Aw (Island With No Trees) which our boat passed through a few minutes away from Club Paradise.
 The island can be kayaked for 30 minutes (or maybe an hour, depending on ones skills :)) from the resort.

 The sight of the vibrant turquoise blue water upon approaching the island’s coast totally blew me away!
 I’ve been to a lot of wonderful white sand beaches and islands but on that moment, it’s as if that was my first time to ever lay eyes on an island beach.
 I just couldn’t explain it but on that instant, I totally forgot about the camera hanging on my neck, which was kind of unusual because I normally would have already taken a number of shots here.

 Here’s what the island looks like as we advanced.
 None of my pictures come close to the real one.
 It looks oversaturated but that’s how it is. even more stunning in personal.

-My feet were not yet touching ground and I already made up my mind that it’s called Club Paradise for a reason.
+My feet were not yet touching ground and I already made up my mind that it’s called Club Paradise Resort for a reason.
 After that glorious landing, we were greeted by a string band performance and were served cold towels and welcome drinks.

 We were escorted to our room at one of the beach front cottages, which I already anticipated will give us amazing views of the sea, and I was not disappointed.